NOTE: This is Part Two of a Troutbitten series on fly fishing for trout through the winter months. The full series is

 I’m not the guy who spends $500 on a fishing coat.
 So you’ll see here, that I often find a more economical route.

 That said, there are some things to spend a little money on.
 Outdoor clothing tech has come a long way, so take advantage of it.
 The right layers are a good long term investments in your fishing life.
 Just look for sales.

 There are links to products below.
-When you purchase through any of these links, your price stays the same, but I get a percentage of each sale, and you support this company, Troutbitten.
+When you purchase through any of these links, your price stays the same, but Troutbitten receives a percentage of each sale, So thank you for your support.

 All of these are good deals.
 And it’s gear that I’ve used extensively and believe in.
-That’s always the way it will be here.
+That’s how it always is here.

-Learn more about this on the Troutbitten Recommended Gear page, where you’ll find every product linked to, site-wide.
+Learn more on the Troutbitten Recommended Gear page, where you’ll find every product linked to, site-wide.

 I wear three hats.

 The trick to all of this is to allow your body to cool off when it needs to, but to preserve that built-up heat when you aren’t producing it.

 I walked in about a mile yesterday.
 So I wore only the ball cap.
 When I arrived streamside, I put a thin fleece hat under my ball cap, and I fished that way for about an hour.
 By the time a cool breeze picked up, I’d been slowly working a deep flat for a while.
 As soon as I felt the chill, I put my stocking cap over top of the ball cap.
 That was enough for the rest of the day.